-37.(1) The Chief Executive Officer may approve an expenditure for an emergency purpose that was not anticipated in the budget if the expenditure is not expressly prohibited by or under this Law or another First Nation law.
+37.(1) The executive director may approve an expenditure for an emergency purpose that was not anticipated in the budget if the expenditure is not expressly prohibited by or under this Law or another First Nation law.

 (2) The Council must establish policies and procedures to authorize expenditures under subsection (1).